 (2) the opposing party serves a motion for summary judgment.

 (b) By a Defending Party.
-A party against whom relief is sought may move at any time, with or without supporting affidavits, for summary judgment on all or part of the claim.
+A party against whom relief is sought may move at any time, with or without supporting declarations, for summary judgment on all or part of the claim.

 (c) Serving the Motion; Proceedings.